 REQUIRED COURSEWORK CREDITS Credits 24 credits 24 credit total 14 credit minimum in Dispute Resolution and Advocacy Coursework Coursework Minimum of fourteen (14) credits of coursework and experiential credits in dispute resolution and advocacy, including Alternative Dispute Resolution-related knowledge and skills and trial advocacy/practice 14 Writing Requirement Completion of a paper focusing on a topic in conflict resolution or advocacy through a course, the independent study.
 The writing requirement may be satisfied in either of the following ways: nesis or A scholarly paper written for a course or independent study of at least 20 pages using Bluebook citation format.
 Graded papers must receive a grade of "B" or higher.
-Courses which may fulfill the requirement are indicated with below; please verify this with the professor of the course at the start of the semester.
+Courses which may fulfill this requirement are indicated with below; please verify this with the professor of the course at the start of the semester.
 Completion of substantive memoranda, draft opinions, and/or briefs written for a course, clinic, or externship.
-The written work should be substantial (as a guideline no less than 20 pages) and should have a written evaluation by the professor, judge or internship supervisor for whom it is written Students are responsible to get a signature of the supervising faculty member indicating satisfactor completion of the writing req.
-Credits earned for Independent study do not count toward 24-credit requirement for NY State Bar Exam Participation in an externship internship clinical or practical program related to advesses or se Experiential Requirement Participation in an externship, internship, clinical or practical program related to advocacy or conflict resolution.
+The written work should be substantial (as a guideline no less than 20 pages) and should have a written evaluation by the professor, judge or internship supervisor for whom it is written Students are responsible to get a signature of the supervising faculty member indicating satisfactory completion of the writing req.
+Experiential Requirement Credits earned for Independent study do not count toward 24-credit requirement for NY State Bar Exam eligibility Participation in an externship, internship, clinical or practical program related to advocacy or conflict resolution.
 Please see below for details.
-Only credits earned for externship seminars qualify for credit toward 24-credit requirement for New York State Bar Exam eligibility Requirements for Lawyers Educated Outside U.S. Introduction to U.S. Law (3 credits; taken first semester) Advanced Workshop in Legal Research and Writing I and II (2 credits total; full year) 5 ADDUCABLE COURSEWORK (14 CREDITS REQUIRED)
+Only credits earned for externship seminars qualify for credit toward 24-credit requirement for New York State Bar Exam eligibility Requirements for Lawyers Educated Outside U.S. Introduction to U.S. Law (3 credits; taken first semester) Advanced Workshop in Legal Research and Writing I and II (2 credits total; full year) 5